corestoreio/pkg/README.md

 IDEA has been configured with goimports, gofmt, golint, govet and ... with the file watcher plugin.

-Within the Go files there are UML tags from [PlantUML](http://en.wikipedia.org/wiki/PlantUML) because you can have nice visualisations with the IDEA plugin of PlantUML.
-To run the PlantUML plugin you must
-install: `$ brew install graphviz` on your OSX.
-For Linux ... ?

 Why am I not using vim?
 Because I would only generate passwords ;-|.

 ## Contributing